 The Company presently has no planned or proposed business or asset acquisitions.
-Subsequent to June 30, 2013 the Company announced that the Board of Directors had determined to undertake a strategic review of its business and opportunities, including a possible sale or joint venture of all or part of its Northern Ireland properties.
+During the quarter the Company announced that the Board of Directors had determined to undertake a strategic review of its business and opportunities, including a possible sale or joint venture of all or part of its Northern Ireland properties which process is currently underway.